JurgitaE/02-ufo/README.md

 ## ⚠️ License

-Distributed under the MIT License.
+Distributed under the ISC License.
 See LICENSE.txt for more information.

 ## 🔗 Other resources